 Kangaroos are shot in the wild at night.
 Inevitably human error means many are not killed outright and suffer until the shooter finds them whilst others escape with horrific injuries such as jaws, noses and forearms blown off.
 They die slowly in agony from infection and starvation.
+In 2023, Wildlife Victoria announced that their records show a 55% increase in gunshot wounds since the inception of the commercial Kangaroo Harvesting Program in Victoria in 2019.
 The Code of Practice dictates pouch joeys should be decapitated or bashed to death whilst dependent at-foot joeys should be shot, though they usually escape to die slowly of exposure, stress, predation and starvation.
-Shooting terrorises mobs, changing their behaviour, damaging their social structure and genetic integrity.
+Shooting terrorises mobs, changing their behaviour, and damaging their intricate social structure.

 It is unethical to people too…